 By increasing the capacity of the BART system, more riders will be able to leave their cars at home and travel throughout the Bay Area.
 A peak-hour BART rider gets the equivalent of 249 miles per gallon, far more than even the most efficient commercially available hybrid vehicles.

 BART trains are and will continue to be 100% electric.
-Currently, over two-thirds of BART power comes from clean hydro and renewable sources.
+Currently, over half of BART power comes from clean hydro and renewable sources.